Westside Avenue between Communipaw and Duncan Avenues

 A tennis clubhouse, overlooking the lake, called The Lodge was built in the 1930s.
 Due to its distance from the tennis courts, the clubhouse failed to be used as intended.
 At one time the structure was used as the Summer Museum of the Jersey City Free Public Library.
 It was later leased to Ray Dillman who began the Casino-in-the-Park as a restaurant.

 Lincoln Park West runs along Truck Route 1&9 and adjoins the old Plank Road and the former swampland back to the Hackensack River.
 It lies between Communipaw Avenue/Truck Routes 1-9 and Duncan Avenue.
-This section of the park includes St. Peter's College athletic field, a baseball complex, commercial driving range, batting cages, a tidal pond and wetlands.
+This section of the park includes St. Peter's University athletic field, a baseball complex, commercial driving range, batting cages, a tidal pond and wetlands.

 | By: Carmela Karnoutsos